Seagate Technology (NASDAQ:STX) Issues Q1 2022 Earnings Guidance

-Seagate Technology (NASDAQ:STX) last issued its quarterly earnings results on Tuesday, July 20th.
-The data storage provider reported $2.00 EPS for the quarter, topping the Zacks’ consensus estimate of $1.74 by $0.26.
-Seagate Technology had a return on equity of 130.74% and a net margin of 12.30%.
-The company had revenue of $3.01 billion during the quarter, compared to analysts’ expectations of $2.98 billion.
-During the same quarter in the previous year, the firm posted $1.20 EPS.
-The firm’s revenue was up 19.7% compared to the same quarter last year.
-As a group, equities analysts predict that Seagate Technology will post 7.05 EPS for the current year.
+Several equities analysts recently commented on STX shares.
+Mizuho decreased their price objective on shares of Seagate Technology from $95.00 to $92.00 and set a neutral rating for the company in a research report on Thursday, July 22nd.
+Summit Insights lowered shares of Seagate Technology from a buy rating to a hold rating in a research report on Wednesday, July 21st.
+Susquehanna Bancshares decreased their price objective on shares of Seagate Technology from $100.00 to $95.00 and set a neutral rating for the company in a research report on Thursday, July 22nd.
+Stifel Nicolaus increased their price objective on shares of Seagate Technology from $95.00 to $115.00 and gave the company a buy rating in a research report on Monday, June 14th.
+Finally, Benchmark decreased their price objective on shares of Seagate Technology from $112.00 to $102.00 and set a buy rating for the company in a research report on Thursday, July 22nd.
+One investment analyst has rated the stock with a sell rating, fourteen have issued a hold rating and ten have given a buy rating to the stock.
+Seagate Technology presently has a consensus rating of Hold and a consensus target price of $92.43.

-A number of equities analysts have weighed in on the company.
-Summit Insights lowered Seagate Technology from a buy rating to a hold rating in a research note on Wednesday.
-Bank of America lifted their price objective on Seagate Technology from $107.00 to $120.00 and gave the company a buy rating in a research note on Thursday, May 20th.
-Susquehanna reduced their price objective on Seagate Technology from $100.00 to $95.00 and set a neutral rating for the company in a research note on Thursday.
-Loop Capital lifted their price objective on Seagate Technology from $90.00 to $100.00 and gave the company a buy rating in a research note on Wednesday, April 21st.
-Finally, Benchmark reduced their price objective on Seagate Technology from $112.00 to $102.00 and set a buy rating for the company in a research note on Thursday.
-One research analyst has rated the stock with a sell rating, fourteen have given a hold rating and ten have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Hold and an average price target of $92.43.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, October 6th.
+Shareholders of record on Wednesday, September 22nd will be paid a dividend of $0.67 per share.
+The ex-dividend date of this dividend is Tuesday, September 21st.
+This represents a $2.68 annualized dividend and a yield of 3.15%.
+Seagate Technology’s dividend payout ratio (DPR) is presently 50.85%.

-In other news, SVP Katherine Schuelke sold 24,525 shares of the business’s stock in a transaction that occurred on Friday, April 30th.
-The stock was sold at an average price of $95.70, for a total transaction of $2,347,042.50.
-Following the transaction, the senior vice president now directly owns 44,028 shares in the company, valued at approximately $4,213,479.60.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, Director Stephen J. Luczo sold 100,000 shares of the business’s stock in a transaction that occurred on Monday, April 26th.
-The stock was sold at an average price of $92.13, for a total value of $9,213,000.00.
+In other news, CEO William D. Mosley sold 77,754 shares of Seagate Technology stock in a transaction on Monday, May 3rd.
+The stock was sold at an average price of $92.49, for a total transaction of $7,191,467.46.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, SVP Katherine Schuelke sold 24,525 shares of the business’s stock in a transaction dated Friday, April 30th.
+The shares were sold at an average price of $95.70, for a total transaction of $2,347,042.50.
+Following the completion of the sale, the senior vice president now owns 44,028 shares in the company, valued at $4,213,479.60.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 214,322 shares of company stock worth $19,926,666.
-0.97% of the stock is currently owned by insiders.
+In the last ninety days, insiders have sold 114,322 shares of company stock worth $10,713,666.
+0.97% of the stock is currently owned by corporate insiders.

 Seagate Technology Company Profile